NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Notes:

-- It was suggested last week | seems interresting
+- Doing a parallel with microeconomics was suggested
-- I've never had such course <- one is on coursera (don't know if those principle are in it)
+- A course on the matter can be found on coursera (But I'll talk about some principle that might not be explained in it)
-- A very brief introduction to the 7 principles at the end of each concept (found in a dissertation)
+- A very brief introduction to the 7 microeconomic principles at the end of each concept described by Cialdini

-links:
-microeconomic course on coursera: https://www.coursera.org/learn/microeconomics/home/welcome dissertation on the subject: https://opus4.kobv.de/opus4-euv/frontdoor/deliver/index/docId/180/file/Dissertation_Ruziye_Oruc.pdf additional paper on the subject (used to understand reactance vs frustration better): https://pure.uvt.nl/ws/portalfiles/portal/596609/104.pdf
+- Links:
+ - Microeconomic course on coursera: [Dr. José J. Vázquez-Cognet, Microeconomics Principleshttps://www.coursera.org/learn/microeconomics/home/welcome (last seen the 16/12/19)]
+ - Dissertation on the subject: [Ruziye Oruc Nürnberg, The Effects of Product Scarcity on Consumer Behavior: A Meta-Analysis https://opus4.kobv.de/opus4-euv/frontdoor/deliver/index/docId/180/file/Dissertation_Ruziye_Oruc.pdf  (last seen the 16/12/19)]
+ - Additional paper on the subject (expressed the distinction between reactance and frustration ): [Theo M.M.
+Verhallen, Henry S.J.
+Robben,Unavailability and the evaluation of goods https://pure.uvt.nl/ws/portalfiles/portal/596609/104.pdf  (last seen the 16/12/19)]

 >>>>>